tekhnus/misc/drafts/crsh/README.md

   - configuring the shell on each new host;
   - migrating the shell history between the hosts;
-  - re-establishing the remote session after each network disconnection.
+  - re-establishing the remote session after each network disconnection;

-**crsh does this all for you out of the box.**
+  - setting up tmux sessions.

-besides that, it setups persistent sessions, sparing you from manually interacting with tmux.
+crsh does this all for you out of the box.

 usage:
   - to log into a remote server,